open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 - woogeen-release.lib - this library includes all the WebRTC features for release usages.

 woogeen.lib references libraries in Windows SDK for DXVA support.
-Your application must statically link mfuuid.lib, mf.lib, mfplat.lib, d3d9.lib and dxva2.lib to build.
+Your application must statically link mfuuid.lib, mf.lib, mfplat.lib, d3d9.lib, dxgi.lib, d3d11.lib and dxva2.lib to build.
 Depending on your signaling channel implementation, you can optionally link sioclient.lib or sioclient_tls.lib if neccessary.

 # 4 Socket.IO {#section4}